 The Work Toward Our Goal:

 After three failed attempts to get a funding from Housing and Urban Development, we looked for a professional developer.
-Erich Schwenker of Cardinal Capital Management (CCM) of Milwaukee, Wisconsin invited me to visit its first Deaf retirement home, a three story building with 43 apartments near Milwaukee.
+Erich Schwenker of Cardinal Capital Management (CCM) of Milwaukee, Wisconsin invited ADSCC president Tom Posedley to visit its first Deaf retirement home, a three story building with 43 apartments near Milwaukee.
 We signed an agreement with CCM on January 29, 2005.

-At CCM's advice we set up Arizona Team consisting of on various areas, today it is a general committee with board, officers, and committees.
-AZ Team meets every month and provides information, decisions and encouragements to CCM whose main role is raising funds and planning on a building.
+Upon CCM's advice we set up an Arizona Team, consisting of deaf senior leaders in various areas, as a board with officers and committees.
+The AZ Team meets every month and provides information, decisions and encouragements to CCM whose main role is raising funds and planning on a building.
 On June 17, 2010 we had a ground-breaking ceremony on a site on 2428 E. Apache Blvd., Tempe, AZ.
+Afterwards, the AZ Team dissolved and the ADSCC remained as a limited partner since 2011.

 Apache ASL Trails (AAT):